butaneprotocol/blaze-cardano/packages/blaze-emulator/docs/guides/governance-testing.md

 # Governance Testing

 The emulator ships with Conway-era governance logic so you can exercise proposal submission, voting, and enactment flows in tests.
+This guide will walk you through setting up the emulator for governance testing, registering a DRep, submitting a proposal, and voting on it.

-## Set Up the Emulator
+## Setup the Emulator

+First, we need to set up our emulator with some specific protocol parameters for governance testing.
+For simplicity, we'll set the governance action deposit and DRep deposit to zero.
+We'll also configure the voting thresholds to make it easier to pass proposals in our test environment.

 ```ts
 import { describe, beforeEach, it, expect } from "bun:test";